nlesc-dirac/sagecal/Docs/source/tutorial.rst

 .. _Duchamp: https://www.atnf.csiro.au/people/Matthew.Whiting/Duchamp/

-Now build the sky model using the mask file wsclean-image.MASK.fits we just obtained:
+Now build the sky model using the mask file skyview-image.MASK.fits we just obtained:

 ::

    /path/to/buildsky -f skyview-image.fits -m skyview-image.MASK.fits -o 1 -a 25 -b 25 -p 0

-This will create a sky model file skyview-image.fits.sky.txt, in `LSM format`_, making use of the clean beam size of the TGSS ADR1, which is not provided in the header of this SkyView image, but can be found in the `survey paper`_.
+This will create a sky model file skyview-image.fits.sky.txt, in `LSM format`_, making use of the clean beam size of the TGSS ADR1, which erroneously is not provided in the header of this particular SkyView image, but can be found in the `survey paper`_.

 .. _`survey paper`: https://arxiv.org/abs/1603.04368